Shoutzor/Shoutzor/README.md

 - Ensure you have composer and npm installed
 - Run `composer install-shoutzor-dev`

 The Shoutz0r app should now be ready for use!
+You can optionally remove the `.env.template` file now, it has been copied to `.env`.

 The default login is admin/admin